 However, if diarrhea and/or vomiting don’t clear up by themselves after a few hours, you should call your vet.
 There are a few causes of potentially serious gastric problems, including gastroenteritis, poisoning, and ingestion of a foreign object.

 Most dogs are food-lovers!
 So, if your puppy loses his appetite, you should be concerned, and a call to your vet is in order, especially if your furry friend seems depressed and lethargic too.

 Your dog should always have access to clean, fresh water.
 However, if he begins drinking excessive amounts, that could be an early indicator of a health problem such as diabetes, kidney disease, or hypothyroidism.

 If your puppy appears uncomfortable when he pees, asks to go out more frequently than usual, or is struggling to pee, he could have a urinary tract infection that will require a course of antibiotics to clear it up.

-As well as the health checks you do at home; your dog will need to have an annual veterinary health check.
+As well as the health checks you do at home, your dog needs to have an annual veterinary exam.
 Yearly health checks usually coincide with your dog’s annual booster vaccinations so that you only need to make one visit to the vet clinic.

-During your dog’s annual check-up, your vet will check your pet’s weight, overall body condition, heart, lungs, and teeth.
+During your dog’s annual checkup, your vet will review your pet’s weight, overall body condition, heart, lungs, and teeth.
 De-worming and flea protection programs should also be discussed during your visit.